sinaatalay/rendercv/docs/user_guide/index.md

 -   A directory called `markdown`.

     This directory contains the Markdown source code of RenderCV's default Markdown template.
-You can update its contents to tweak the Markdown output of the CV.
+You can update its contents to tweak the Markdown and HTML output of the CV.

 ### Options of the `new` command